 Dr. Royster developed the Tactical Resiliency Process (TRP).
 Dr. Royster is a certified trainer and practitioner of the TRP.

 Dr. Royster is a certified practitioner of the Emotions Clearing Technique (ECT).

 Vice President and Growth Development Committee Leader, & Founding Member

 Read Nick's Bio

 Get your life and your family back with the assistance of your battle buddies at 22Zero.
 We use resilience tools to address negative emotions and traumatic emotions that may lead to PTSD.
-Our Tactical Resiliency Process (TRP) is a process we developed requiring no content.
-It's a process we call sight/sensory separation.
-TRP and Emotions Clearing Technique (ECT) use a series of safe visualizations, that separate the emotions from traumatic events or severe negative emotions.
+Our Tactical Resiliency Process (TRP) was a process we developed requiring no content; the first study with 100 clients came in 100 percent.
+The TRP and Emotions Management Process (EMP) use a series of safe visualizations that separate the emotions from traumatic events or severe negative emotions.